xbryan25/StudentAttendanceApplication/README.md

-# Student Attendance App
+# Student Attendance Desktop Application

 ## What this program is about
-- This application allows the user to store the information of a student based on their ID number, first and last names, and the college and program that the student is in.
+- This desktop application allows the user to store the information of a student based on their ID number, first and last names, and the college and program that the student is in.
 - It has an 'admin mode' where the user can add or delete colleges, add or delete programs, delete students, save the progress of the data, or end the attendance session.
 - The application creates a .pdf once the attendance session has been ended.
 - Created using Java Swing and AWT, with assistance from FlatLaf for the final look.